 Facelifts are “outpatient” procedures.
 That means that even though patients leave the same day as the procedure, they should plan on taking two or three weeks off to recover.
 The first week being the toughest.
 Patients cannot drive themselves and should not be left alone.
 Be prepared in advance: have your home cleaned, groceries bought, and some food prepared beforehand so you don’t have to worry about the little stuff while you are down.

-After the first week, patients recover enough to move around but there’s still quite a lot of bruising or swelling.
+After the first week, patients often recover enough to move around but there’s still quite a lot of bruising and swelling.
 Don’t allow yourself to become frustrated by trying to do too much too soon—you won’t be physically up to it.
 Be relaxed and patient.
 The part of recovery that can be the most challenging isn’t so much the pain, but rather the anxiety of waiting and wondering, “How’s my face going to look, because right now it sure looks swollen and terrible?”

 We keep close tabs on patients as they recover.
 We schedule follow-up meetings in our office and patients are free to call any time—day or night—if any problems develop.
 Surgery is medicine and medicine is about healing.
 We do everything in our power to help the body heal quickly and well.
 With careful monitoring, any potential problems are addressed before they fully develop, getting recovery back on track.
 Once recovery is behind you, look forward to your rejuvenated face smiling at you in the mirror for years to come.

 It is important also to realize that procedures can be performed simultaneously or in stages to gradually improve facial appearance without overly dramatic changes.
 Areas of concern may be treated early to avoid larger procedures later.
-The best results are often achieved in conjunction with the use of injectable fillers and skin-care procedures.
+The best results are often achieved in conjunction with the use of injectable fillers and regular skin-care procedures.